Central AC vs Mini-Split vs Heat Pump Which Is Right for Your Home?

 Ductless Mini-Splits: Hamilton's Fastest-Growing Category

 The other growth driver is basement apartments and accessory dwelling units, which are increasingly common across Hamilton.
 A single-zone mini-split is the fastest, cleanest way to cool a basement suite without modifying the main home’s HVAC system.
+To keep the system operating efficiently during Hamilton’s humid summers, regular AC tune-ups in Hamilton are recommended.

 Heat Pumps: The Strongest Financial Case When Timing Is Right

-A heat pump is an air conditioner that heats as well — it reverses the refrigerant cycle in winter to extract heat from outdoor air and deliver it inside.
+A heat pump is an air conditioner that heats as well—it reverses the refrigerant cycle in winter to extract heat from outdoor air and deliver it inside.
 Modern cold-climate models work down to -20°C to -25°C, which covers virtually all of Hamilton’s winter.
-Most Hamilton installations pair a heat pump with the existing furnace as backup — the furnace only activates during the coldest stretches.

 💡 When a Heat Pump Makes the Most Sense in Hamilton